 “I’ve been talking with a telemarketing call center in northeast Omaha that experiences less turnover.
-What they talk about as valuable in employee retention is a caring, family atmosphere for the employees by bringing in services people need to solve problems they experience with family
+What they talk about as valuable in employee retention is a caring, family atmosphere for the employees by bringing in services people need to solve problems they experience with family or finances.”

 Julianna Klepfer, director of human resources at Hardy Coffee Co., agrees that culture counts.
 Many of her employees begin as baristas and stay for several years, becoming roasters, trainers, and managers.
 She says employee turnover is low and ghosting almost unheard of because they maintain a culture of positivity promoted during a month-long training process.

 “Being a barista is not an easy job,” Klepfer says, adding that everyone should work a service job at least once in their life.
 “We train the employees to do the job, but we also get to know them as well.”

 It is this personal touch that keeps employees from becoming apparitions.

 Visit hws-ne.org for more information on Heartland Workforce Solutions.This article was printed in the June 2019 edition of B2B.
 To receive the magazine, click here to subscribe.